 Bringing together diverse groups is just one side of the coin.
 Andy Ayim, managing director of Backstage Capital in London, told Courier a key priority is to make sure that once they start working together, the accelerator doesn’t simply end up emulating stereotypical Silicon Valley culture.

 ‘It’s something we’ve thought very deeply about,’ he says.
 ‘We’re designing safe spaces so people can have ongoing conversations to make sure we’re not sinking into these traps.
 We want to be as inclusive as possible.’

-This includes working with Change Catalyst, a company which creates inclusive business education programmes, and making sure events are as open as possible (for example, Ayim says booze won’t be served and wheelchair accessibility is a high priority).
+Two members of the Backstage Capital team also run Change Catalyst, a company which creates inclusive business education programmes, and making sure events are as open as possible (for example, Ayim says booze won’t be served and wheelchair accessibility is a high priority).

 We’re looking forward to seeing this new model of startup accelerator develop in the coming months.

 A new retail destination in King’s Cross opens at noon today.
 Coal Drops Yard, next door to art and design school Central St Martins, will host over 50 stores, restaurants and cafes.
 Businesses opening shops include spectacles maker Cubitts, jewellery brand Maya Magal and fashion retailer Wolf and Badger.
 There will also be a number of short-term commercial units – Beautystack, a beauty booking business launched by Wah Nails founder Sharmadean Reid, will have a temporary space at the site.

 The development is an impressive continuation of developer Argent’s reinvention of King’s Cross as a shopping and dining destination.
 The real test for Coal Drops Yard will be how many customers it can pull in – the location isn’t easy to stumble across, and visitors tend to visit intentionally, to eat at one of the restaurants or for classes at St Martins.
 Hopefully they can be convinced to browse the new retail offerings.